 - Right-click on the file or folder and choose “Properties”.

-- Navigate to the “Security” tab and click “Edit”.
+- Go to the “Security” tab and click “Edit”.

-This method changes the permissions for the selected file or folder, allowing full control for your user account.
-This action includes the ability to read, write, and execute the file or folder, as well as delete or modify it.
+This lets you do anything with the file or folder, which includes the ability to read, write, and execute the file, as well as delete or modify it.

 Taking ownership of the file or folder